Skip to Content

 • Indicators of A Worn-Out Chainsaw Chain

-Excessive smoke, worn or chipped teeth, and the requirement of excessive pressure to cut are all indicators that your chainsaw chain may need to be replaced.
-Keeping an eye out for these signs ensures that you replace your chain at the right time.
+Excessive smoke, worn or chipped teeth, and the requirement of extra pressure to cut are all indicators that your chainsaw chain may need to be replaced.
+Keeping an eye out for these signs ensures you return your chain at the right time.

 • Tips For Extending Chainsaw Chain Life

-To maximize your chainsaw chain’s life, always keep it lubricated, properly tightened, and clean.
+To maximize your chainsaw chain’s life, always keep it lubricated, properly tightened, and clean to maximize its life.
 Avoid cutting dirty wood or stone.
 These efforts will reduce wear and tear on the chain, helping it to last longer.

 • About Carbide-tipped Chains